A fantastic soup that is flavorful, thick, and comes together quickly. It keeps well and can be frozen.

 Instructions

-- Add the sliced leeks and chopped potatoes and cook until the vegetables have begun to soften and brown slightly, about 5-10 minutes.
+- Add the sliced leeks and chopped potatoes and cook for 5 minutes, stirring a few times.
+Add garlic and cook 5 more minutes, until the vegetables begin to soften and brown slightly.
+Be careful the garlic doesn't burn.

 Cocoa and Lavender says